 Traditional banks are more focused on solving general user problems and generating sales that involve several goods, whereas FinTech often sells clients a particular service or product utilizing innovative technology.
 Nonetheless, in recent years, the gap between them has shrunk significantly.
 While we see traditional banks have also hopped on the digital bandwagon with their new-edge offerings and technology innovations.

 Undoubtedly, FinTech as a service has given more opportunities than traditional financial institutions.
 The financial services offered are also with high-potential technologies.
-While traditional banking are continuously indulged in catering to their existing clients and keeping them satisfied with all the services they have.
+While traditional banking is continuously indulged in catering to their existing clients and keeping them satisfied with all the services they have.

 7. Reasons for Rapid Growth